chronotext is a growing collection of software experiments exploring the relation between text, space and time

 toys

-Playing with the different components developed for the book of sand:
+Playing with the various components developed for the book of sand:

 2003

-Discovering processing, a real programming environment, an active community and a powerful metaphor provider: paradigm shift!
+Discovering processing, a genuine programming environment, an active community, and a powerful metaphor provider: a paradigm shift!

-The first version of chronotext.org is launching, with a series of minimalistic sketches exploring the many possibilities given by dimensional type.
+The first version of chronotext.org is released, with a series of minimalistic sketches exploring the myriad possibilities offered by dimensional type.

 featured sketches

-An additional collection of sketches reflecting the way chronotext is evolving: each bit is focusing on a technical or metaphorical aspect that is likely to be integrated later on:
+An additional collection of sketches reflecting how chronotext is evolving: each bit focuses on a technical or metaphorical aspect likely to be incorporated later on:

 2002